jasonhand/academic-kickstart/content/post/examining-all-aspects-of-reliability/index.md

 editable: true
 ---

+There are many ways to monitor for reliability because there are many aspects to reliability.
+It's important to examine the reliability of your service from the user's perspective.

+## What Does Reliability Mean to th Customer

+What does reliability mean to your user?

-There are eight important components that go into determining the reliability of a system, service, application, or process.
-Consider whether and how each of these is applicable in evaluating and improving the reliability of your systems and services.
-Keep in mind, however, that reliability should always be measured from the customer’s perspective, not the component perspective.
+There are many ingredients in determining the reliability of a system, service, application, or process.

-Raising your operational awareness and establishing a baseline of reliable performance helps you to set expectations and recognize deviations from the norm.
-After you establish a baseline, you can compare current performance to the baseline statistics.

-To create a baseline, you need to consider the many aspects of reliability that combine to make up a person’s expectations.
-Some of these will apply to particular applications and services but not to others.
-In all of these cases, your goal is to understand and work with people’s expectations.

-The important takeaway from this unit is this expanded idea of what reliability means to your customers or internal users.
-Following are eight important aspects of reliability to consider as you create your baseline.
+The following eight aspects of reliability might be a good place to start when creating a baseline of your app, service, process, or whatever it is you are measuring for reliability.

 - Availability
 - Latency